Nuxeo Platform 3D provides support for 3D file types.

 - Stl (.stl)

-To create a 3D document, you can either attach the 3D file as main content of the document and then attach the textures files, or you can directly attach a standalone ZIP file as main content of the 3D document, that holds all the 3D resources for the document.
+To create a 3D document, you can either attach the 3D file as main content of the document and then attach the textures files in the Files tab (see the page Attachments), or you can directly attach a standalone ZIP file as main content of the 3D document, that holds all the 3D resources for the document.
 This second way to proceed allows a directory structure inside the ZIP.

 Available features on 3D document type: